Ershovoy/small-engine/README.md

-# A lightweight, high-performance custom game engine and a Blobby Volley 2 clone, written entirely in C from scratch.
+# A lightweight, high-performance custom game engine and a Blobby Volley 2 clone, written entirely in C89 from scratch.

 This project was built to demonstrate low-level systems programming, focusing on absolute control over memory, deterministic physics, and extreme execution speed by deliberately avoiding bloated commercial engines and even the standard C library.